-In what world does anyone ever want to sell off stocks and pay capital gains to pay for an emergency?
+In what world does anyone ever want to sell off stocks and pay capital gains for an emergency?
 Zip.
 Nada.
 Zero.
 None.

-It doesn’t matter what reality you life in, you don’t want to sell any of your stocks at an inopportune time.
+It doesn’t matter what reality you live in, you don’t want to sell any of your stocks at an inopportune time.

 Ideally, the best thing you can do is leave your investments alone for a very long time.